 This would undermine the very purpose of judicial review and have a significantly detrimental impact on the rule of law and access to justice.

 Proposals to determine when a court can declare an act null and void, and when ouster clauses are applicable would be impractical.

 They would make the law more complex and lead to a rise in litigation that would reduce legal certainty by destabilising administrative law and practice.

 Ouster clauses in particular have the potential to exclude an individual from seeking justice so should only be used in rare, exceptional circumstances with strong justification.

 We're concerned that the proposals go much further than the recommendations made by the Independent Review of Administrative Law, and that the effect would be a fundamental distortion of the protection judicial review is supposed to provide against state action.

 The consultation closed on 29 April 2021.

-The government will respond to the consultation in due course.
+The government responded to this consultation in July 2021.

 - give the courts the power to award suspended and prospective-only quashing orders, which will be subject to a statutory presumption